-This week it was announced that over one million people received help from UK Food banks during the last year.
-Why then are most news articles illustrated by rows of tins or tables laid with statistics, rather than people?
+This week it was announced that over 1 million people received help from UK food banks during the past year.
+Why then are most news articles on the subject illustrated with rows of tins or tables of statistics, rather than by people?

-In North America and on mainland Europe, food banks are old news but in the UK figures show they have soared in six years from 25,000 to over one million people receiving a three day supply according to Trussell trust figures.
+In North America and in mainland Europe, food banks are old news, but in the UK, figures show they have soared in six years from 25,000 to over 1 million people receiving a three-day supply according to Trussell Trust figures.
 Others contest this figure and say its only half a million people.
-(If you want to crunch the numbers I have a note at the bottom).
+(If you want to crunch the numbers, see below).
 Of those hundreds of thousands of people, next to nil appear in the press.
-I set aside a month to follow the food bank supply lines to the homes of hungry Britons in 21st century Britain before the General Election.
+I set aside a month to follow the food-bank supply lines to the homes of hungry Britons in 21st-century Britain prior to the general election.

-Depending on the spin, food banks represent a government’s failure or the success of civic society or both.
-Working on this story felt more difficult than on assignments in politically-charged Tibet or Zimbabwe.
-In both I received a warm welcome and a willingness from participants despite arguably greater risks to their freedom.
-People's trust acts as a catalyst for trustworthy reporting especially on politically sensitive stories.
+Depending on the spin, food banks represent a government’s failure or the success of civic society – or both.
+Working on this story felt more difficult than on assignments in politically charged Tibet or Zimbabwe.
+In both those places, I received a warm welcome and a willingness from participants despite arguably greater risks to their freedom.
+People’s trust acts as a catalyst for trustworthy reporting, especially on politically sensitive stories.
 I was very aware of the trust they gave me and worked hard to ensure they remained safe once I had jumped on a plane and flown away.
-What about back home In the UK?
-For food bank clients the story remains hidden for the shame of being seen.
+What about back home in the UK?
+The story of food-bank clients remains hidden for the shame of being seen.

-Working this way requires determination to walk the tight rope of accuracy and access.
-Its frustrating, its tiring and for me it is financially risky because it is self-funded.
-In the end it is important to share personal stories because tins of beans, like statistics, don't bleed.
+Working this way requires determination to walk the tightrope of accuracy and access.
+It is frustrating, it is tiring, and for me it is financially risky because it is self-funded.
+In the end it is important to share personal stories because tins of beans, like statistics, don’t bleed.